MikeCarbone/deco-server/text.md

 - Like, custom extensions
 - We can have apps create profiles, we can have users create profiles, we can append it to plugin permission...
 - Or we can ignore it for now and just do webid
+- Perhaps, site makes request for user details, one time deal, identifies scope, stateless... should only need it on account creation / updates

+How does a website handle sessions?
+User signs in with webid, app is granted install, profile, and plugin access permissions.
+App stores webid. & profile information.
+Can prompt for any other onboarding info

 - FLOW
 - Routes: